What to do in Parma: a guide to explore the city

 www.piazzaduomoparma.com

-There you find Teatro Farnese: a massive arms deposit turned into an 87 meters long baroque theatre all covered in wood.
+On the first floor visit Teatro Farnese: a massive arms deposit turned into an 87-meter-long baroque theatre all covered in wood.

 Info